Pointing and Projections (so3g.proj)

 Utility function for computing n_threads.
 If n_threads is not None, it is returned directly.
 But if it is None, then the OpenMP thread count is returned.
 Uses so3g.useful_info().

-so3g.proj.mapthreads.get_threads_domdir(sight, offs, shape, wcs, tile_shape=None, active_tiles=None, n_threads=None, offs_rep=None, plot_prefix=None)[source]
+so3g.proj.mapthreads.get_threads_domdir(sight, fplane, shape, wcs, tile_shape=None, active_tiles=None, n_threads=None, fplane_rep=None, plot_prefix=None)[source]

 Assign samples to threads according to the dominant scan direction.